joshuatalib/AI_weather_quest/docs/source/forecast_evaluation.rst

 .. important::

-   Climatological quintile boundaries are only avaliable for every Monday from 1999 to present.
+   Climatological quintile boundaries are only avaliable for every Monday from 11th January 1999 to present.

 Land fraction data
 ^^^^^^^^^^^^^^^^^^^^^^^^